Skip navigation.

 C. Approval to proceed in the process

-1) A current Elder or Deaconess will meet with the nominee and complete an Initial Self Evaluation Questionnaire with her (see Appendix A).
+2) A current WSC member will meet with the nominee and complete an Initial Self Evaluation Questionnaire with her (see Appendix A).
 The process continues only after individual has completed this Initial Evaluation Questionnaire, given serious consideration and prayer to the matter, and still desires to proceed.
+If areas of disqualification are discovered, the nominee will be encouraged to work in the areas of weakness discovered for possible future re-nomination, and a report will be given to the WSC and the Elders.

-2) ) The Elder or Deaconess that completes the Initial Evaluation Questionnaire with the nominee reports their findings to all the Elders.
-A nominee does not proceed unless approved by all the Elders.
+3) The WSC member that completed the Initial Evaluation Questionnaire with the nominee will report her findings to the WSC.
+If the nominee is approved, a report and recommendation will be given to the Elders.
+A nominee does not proceed unless approved by the Elders.
 Those turned down at this phase are to be encouraged to work in the areas of weakness pointed out for possible future re-nomination.

-Each approved candidate is assigned to an existing Deaconess for discipleship, evaluation and help through the process (i.e. contact, guidance, support, accountability, modeling, evaluation of home life and reputation in community).
+Each approved candidate is assigned to an existing WSC member for discipleship, evaluation and help through the process (i.e. contact, guidance, support, accountability, modeling, evaluation of home life and reputation in community).

 A. Written Evaluation (see Appendix B)